 Getting Dentures in Washington, DC

-Before we place dentures, we will take X-rays to get a clear view of your teeth, gums, and jaw.
-This helps us determine if you need pretreatments before you get your new teeth.
+Before we place dentures, Dr. Banks takes X-rays to get a clear view of your teeth, gums, and jaw.
+This helps him determine if you need pretreatments before you get your new teeth.
+You must be in good oral health before treatment to ensure your false teeth stay stable.
+Dr. Banks can provide fillings, root canal therapy, tooth extractions, and gum disease treatment as needed.

-You must be in good oral health before treamtent to ensure your false teeth stay stable.
-We can provide fillings, root canal therapy, tooth extractions, and gum disease treatment as needed.
 If you get implants, you must have enough healthy jaw bone to support the implant posts.
-We can recommend bone grafting to build up healthy tissue and prepare for implant treatment.
+Dr. Banks can recommend bone grafting to build up healthy tissue and prepare for implant treatment.
+You can expect a different treatment process when you get traditional dentures and implant dentures.

 Traditional Dentures